-Released as an insert to Prince‘s photo book 21 Nights to document the tour it is recorded from, Indigo Nights its companion CD, contains live recordings from two aftershows during The Earth Tour performed at London’s IndigO2 club on 17 and 22 September 2007.
+Released as a cover insert to Prince‘s photo book 21 Nights to document the tour this is recorded from, Indigo Nights its companion CD, contains live recordings from two aftershows performed during The Earth Tour at London’s IndigO2 club, on 17 and 22 September 2007.

-Indigo Nights contains five cover versions: Beggin’ Woman Blues (Pleasant Joseph) which leads into Three Handed Woman (by Louis Jordan); Rock Steady (Aretha Franklin); Whole Lotta Love (Led Zeppelin); Misty Blue (Bob Montgomery), and; Baby Love (Mother’s Finest).
+Indigo Nights contains five cover versions: Beggin’ Woman Blues (Pleasant Joseph) of which leads into Three Handed Woman (Louis Jordan); Rock Steady (Aretha Franklin); Whole Lotta Love (Led Zeppelin); Misty Blue (Bob Montgomery), and; Baby Love (Mother’s Finest).
 It is Prince’s first live album since 2002’s It Ain’t Over!.

 - Cora C. Dunham